kaynat Fatima, Pharm.D,4th proff , Bahaudin Zakriya University Multan.

-The proper Medications can help manage a lot of health problems, but they can cause problems, if you are using your own self.
-When the medicines get mixed up, and taken in an incorrect way or combine with certain supplements, foods or other medicines.
+The proper Medications can help manage a lot of health and safety, but they can cause problems if you are using your own self.
+When the medicines get mixed up, and taken in an incorrect way or combined with certain supplements, foods, or other health and medicines.
 Protect yourself from potentially dangerous medication and mix-ups by taking these three prescription precautions:

 The following tips and tricks take your medicine in the right way.

-- Keep an updated copy of doctor office and pharmacy at every visit.
+- Keep an updated copy of the doctor’s office and pharmacy at every visit.
 You can also keep a copy with you in your purse or wallet, in case of an emergency.

-- Make a list of every medicine you take, keep it you want to take first
+- Make a list of every medicine you take, and keep it you want to take first

 - Even a supplement as common as calcium can interfere with the absorption of certain medicines.

 With a complete prescription drugs list, your physician and pharmacist can check extensive databases to protect you from potentially dangerous interactions every time they recommend or fill a new prescription – but they can’t check everything if they’re not aware of everything you are taking.